manosbatsis/corda-lean-state/README.md

 }
 ```

-You can (optionally!) extend standard state interfaces and,
+You can (optionally!) extend Corda's standard interfaces and,
-if you really need to, add your custom overrides e.g.  for `supportedSchemas()`
+if you really need to, add custom overrides (e.g.  for `supportedSchemas()`).
-and the processor will behave accordingly if you do.
+The processor will behave accordingly and refrain from generating its own  if you do.
-That should be rare though as LeanState is configurable
-in a few ways.
+The need to should be rare as generation of state sources is configurable in a few ways.

-Here's what `NewsPaper` results to (edited for brevity) using default settings.
+Here's what `NewsPaper` above results to using default settings (edited for brevity).
 Contract state:

 ```kotlin